warriorhub/warriorhub.github.io/index.md

 We will implement a mass event scheduler.
 This will allow various organizations to input their events on a singular website, allowing for efficiency and ease of use.

+## Team

+WarriorHub is designed, implemented, and maintained by:

+* Sakura Takahashi (sakuraet@hawaii.edu)
+* Jiayi Lu
+* Kacy Kuniyoshi
+* Jordan Wong
+* Alicia Luck

+## Our Github
+View our organization on Github [here](https://github.com/warriorhub)

+## Team Contract
+Our team's code of conduct can be found in the [Team Contract](https://docs.google.com/document/d/1tgecXyrKeLgYMAdy3Xhf0NZaTgcaG1QSbqhRyxEmIIQ/edit?usp=sharing)

 ## Deployment
+Our running application is [here](https://github.com/warriorhub/warriorhub).
+It is currently not working.

+## User Guide

 ### Approach